QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 In this section, we will consider variations on classic problems

-1. Solving a linear system for a square :math:`A` where we will maintain throughout there is a unique solution to
+1. Solving a linear system for a square :math:`A` where we will maintain throughout that there is a unique solution to

     .. math::